aeternity/protocol/channels/ON-CHAIN.md

 #### Updating channel object

 A channel state trees are recreated according to the `poi` being provided.
-The update provided in the `updates` of the `solo_payload` is a contract call one.
+The update is an off-chain contract call.
 It is applied on the channel's state trees and modifies them.
 The modified trees have a root hash.
 It might be:

-- equal to the `state_hash` provided in the `solo_payload`.
+- equal to the `state_hash` provided in the force progress transaction.
 This hash indeed is the expected result of the contract call and the blockchain has confirmed it.
 The on-chain channel object is updated accordingly:
   - channel's state hash is updated to be the newly computed one
-  - channel's round is the one in the `solo_payload`
+  - channel's round is the one in the force progress transaction
   - if the channel had been in a closing state, closing balances of participants are updated according to the ones in the modified channel state trees

-- not equal to the `state_hash` provided in the `solo_payload`.
+- not equal to the `state_hash` provided in the force progress transaction.
 The hash provided was not confirmed to be the expected one.
-The on-chain channel object is NOT modified
+The on-chain channel object is NOT modified.
+Gas is still consumed and a call object is created on-chain.

 #### Call object

-If the `channel_force_progress_tx` is a valid one - the contract call in the `solo_payload`'s `updates` is executed upon the MPT that had been produced by the `poi`.
+If the `channel_force_progress_tx` is a valid one - the contract call in the `update` is executed upon the MPT that had been produced by the `poi`.
 The output is a new MPT that will represent the new off-chain channel state.
 Participants are to either continue using the channel or close it.
-If there is no later off-chain update, they should use this produced MPT in both cases.
+If there is no later off-chain update, they are expected to use this produced MPT in both cases.

 The contract execution consumes gas.
 The `update` itself defines both the gas limit and the gas price.
 After the contract call has been